Columbus Entry Requirements

 Prohibited Items

-- Absinthe with thujone - specific formulations prohibited
+- Absinthe with greater than 10mg/kg thujone content

 Restricted Items